telerik/winforms-docs/cloud-integration/aws/getting-started.md

 ## Create an AWS account

 To create an account go to the [AWS website](https://aws.amazon.com/) and create new account.
 The process is straightforward and easy.
-You will be promoted for a credit card number despite that there is a free option.
+You will be prompted for a credit card number despite that there is a free option.
 There is short automatic verification via phone as well.
 The whole process should not take more than 15 minutes.

 ## Install the AWS SDK